csci-1301/csci-1301.github.io/labs/Static/readme.md

 Review [Calculator_Solution](Calculator_Solution.zip) for a sample solution.

-# Static members in non-static class
+# Static members in a non-static class

-A non-static class can contain both static or non-static class members.
+A non-static class can contain both static and non-static class members.

 Study the following program implementation but \*do not\* execute it.
 After reading through the implementation, answer the questions below.